 - Fix a flat.
-A few years ago I had to replace 3 out of 4 tires all with in 90 days because of a sloppy construction crew (nails and screws).
-Having said that my school didn't care and if I was late, I was late.
-If it wasn't for the fix a flat I couldn't have made it to my destination ON TIME for me to coordinate for repairs late.
+A few years ago I had to replace 3 out of 4 tires all within 90 days because of a sloppy construction crew (nails and screws).
+Having said that my school didn't care if I was late.
+If it wasn't for the fix a flat I couldn't have made it to my destination ON TIME for me to coordinate for repairs later.
 I usually carry 2 cans now.

 - IFAK.
 An Individual First Aid Kit for not just Motor Vehicle Accidents (MVAs) but for general use.
 Most good IFAKs will fit in your glove box and/or under your seat.
 We offer a high quality IFAK that fits in your vehicle storage (click on the blue link to learn more).

 - Old school print maps.
 Living in Los Angeles I can tell you data and cell service gaps exist.
 If you're in an emergency situation and your phone dies or isn't working, a map will go a long way towards getting yourself to help.
 While not on the list, this is a great time to suggest a back up battery charger for your vehicle and phone.

 - Survival kit.
 I was in Atlanta several years ago and a snow storm came through that paralyzed the city.
 I watched thousands of locals just sit in their cars freezing because they didn't have in their trunks extra clothes in case something went down while they were in their work clothes.
 Just have some basics in the trunk in case you find yourself in an unplanned overnight stay in the back seat.

 While not officially part of the list of 5, I'd also like to take this time to remind our readers:

 - Do the routine and scheduled maintenance on your vehicles

 - Do your best to keep the fuel tank filled above half during the work week

 - Make sure your insurance is current and documents are available in the vehicle